kost/tty2web/README.md

 ## `go get` Installation (Development)

 If you have a Go language environment, you can install tty2web with the `go get` command.
-However, this command builds a binary file from the latest master branch, which can include unstable or breaking changes. tty2web requires go1.9 or later.
+However, this command builds a binary file from the latest master branch, which can include unstable or breaking changes. tty2web requires go1.10 or later (dependency github.com/urfave/cli have strings.Builder).

 ```sh
 $ go get github.com/kost/tty2web